 I can’t remember the name of the restaurant I went to, but it was serving traditional Czech cuisine.
 Which I must say is perfect for how cold it was, the food is so warming and filling, and I wish I had a plate of meat, bread, potatoes, and cabbage now.

 Next stop was U Fleků a restaurant/pub that dates back to 1499 and brews their own beer, Fleku dark lager, which is the only beer you can order.
 They often have live musical performances of Czech Folklore.
-While this place is full of tourists (don’t let that scare you), it also feels like you are stepping back in a time capsule and was a lot of fun.
+While this place is full of tourists (don’t let that scare you), it also feels like you are stepping back in a time capsule and I had a lot of fun just experiencing the environment.

-For CZK 350 (~$14.50) you can gain access to the sites on the grounds.
+Tickets to visit the Castle District vary on what you would like to see.
 You are able to see some things without paying, but it isn’t worth it, you are just wandering the grounds without access inside anything.
 The first stop in the area was St. Vitus Cathedral, which is the main attraction of the Castle District.
 This gothic cathedral is the biggest and most important church in the Czech Republic, it also contains the tombs of Bohemian Kings and Holy Roman Emperors.

 An interesting part of the cathedral is the gargoyles on the exterior, there are over 100 all around the structure, functioning as part of the drainage system and for symbolic reasons.
 I am not a religious person but I appreciate the art and architecture of churches and my personal favorite is the stained glass.
 St Vitus’s windows were spectacular.

 Now, don’t think I went to a church and did not go in the tower.
 Of course, I did the tower.
 It is an additional fee on top of the ticket you get for the castle district.
 Unfortunately because it had just snowed that morning there was a lot of moisture in the air but it was still amazing to see Prague from above.